NestMTX/app/docs/setup/authentication.md

 const src = computed(() => isDark.value ? '/screenshots/authentication-dark.png' : '/screenshots/authentication-light.png')
 </script>

-When first initialized, the default username and password for NestMTX is `nextmtx`.
+When first initialized, the default username and password for NestMTX is `nestmtx`.
 Once you have logged in for the first time, you can change the password and modify accounts under the user management section.

 <img :src="src" />